-In 2020, fires across the west burned a record 10+ million acres and nearly 18,000 structures.
-The cost to taxpayers was in the billions and the loss of life and habitat tragic.
+During the Biden-Pelosi Administration, fires across the west burned a record 17+ million acres and over 24,000 structures.
+The cost to taxpayers was in the billions and the loss of life and habitat was tragic.
 The Forest Service estimates a backlog of 80M acres of unhealthy forest in need of restoration and 63M acres have a dangerously high fire risk.
 When Department of Interior lands are added to the mix, the scale of forest mismanagement from years of neglect is staggering.

 There is little doubt that the fire season is longer and drought conditions and elevated temperatures have created a perfect storm.
 Everyone should agree that the federal government can – and must – do more to restore the health of our forests to be more resilient against catastrophic wildfires, regardless of where they fall on the issue of climate change.
 For climate change advocates, the amount of CO2 released into the atmosphere by fires cannot be ignored.
 Dryer and hotter conditions should encourage active management rather than offer an excuse for the destruction of habitat and waste of renewable resources.
 The good news is, there are common sense solutions that can be quickly enacted if Congress had the resolve and leadership to get it done.

 Under the previous Administration, Republicans and Democrats came together to pass the “wildfire funding fix” which treated wildfires like other natural disasters, allocated more money for suppression, and provided more resources toward wildfire fighting and response.
 Addressing the cost of fighting fires was helpful and I supported those efforts, but the real solution is using best science and better management to help prevent wildfires in the first place.